 - Community Options Society

 - Cowichan Family Life

 - Cowichan Women Against Violence Society

-- disAbility Resource Centre
+- Cowichan Independent Living (formerly disAbility Resource Centre)

 - Social Planning Cowichan

 - Cowichan Lake Community Services

 - Community Policing

 Committee members will elect a Chair, and the Chair will appoint a Vice-Chair.
 Both of these are for one-year terms.
 Committee membership appointments will be renewed annually.
-The committee may form task and project oriented sub-committees and working groups to address specific issues if needed.
+The Committee may form task and project oriented sub-committees and working groups to address specific issues if needed.
 These sub-committees can involve other stakeholders.